 - To avoid crush injuries to the hands, be particularly careful when adding attachments to the tractor and follow all recommended safety precautions.

-- Take an ATV training course.
+- Take a quad bike training course.

 - Only ride on familiar and even tracks.